Club Fetch's Doggy Day Care frequently asked questions

 How old must my pup be to enter Club Fetch?

-Your pup must be at least 16 weeks old to be enrolled at Club Fetch.
-We also require that you provide documentation of all required vaccines, and that your pup be spayed or neutered by 6 months of age.
+Your pup must be at least 6 months old to be enrolled at Club Fetch.
+We also require that you provide documentation of all required vaccines, and that your pup must spayed or neutered to be an attendee at Club Fetch.
 There are no exceptions to these rules.

 When can I schedule my pups evaluation?